 5. Leave of absence without loss of pay may be granted for a death of a dependent relative where the dependent relative is not included in the definition of immediate family in accordance with Article G.4.1, to a maximum of three (3) days, depending on the circumstances and the distance involved.
 An employee may be granted up to an additional two days of leave with pay, normally based on travel considerations, with the approval of the Superintendent.
-The employee may be granted up to an additional two days of leave in accordance with Article G.38.
+The employee may be granted up to an additional two days of leave.